 As an example, I saw a post where someone said their group needs a new GM, they then proceed to iterate the system, play style, and themes they expected and were looking for.
 This seems to be a pretty demanding attitude to me: “Run, this game, this way, with these features, on our schedule”.
 This would be FINE if it was an ad for a paid DM position, but this person expected this for free.

 I talked to a couple people about running a very “rules as written” game of a system I’m interested in and one of the players was pushing pretty hard for some gender-bending furry stuff with his character in a way that’s making me a bit uncomfortable (I’m not looking to provide sex chat fetish services).
-This isn’t at all part of the default setting.
+This wasn’t at all part of the default setting.
 The other player, when I asked about his availability, instead wanted to dictate exactly when the game would be run.

 I grew increasingly concerned that the game session would degenerate into a collection of people each trying to pull the game in the direction they want.
 This didn’t seem like it would be any fun to me.
 One of the players had promised that there would be a ton of people wanting to fill out the group and, when this didn’t happen, I took it as an opportunity to bail on the whole venture.